jellyfin/jellyfin.org/docs/general/installation/advanced/manual.md

    sudo apt install jellyfin-server jellyfin-web
    ```

    The `jellyfin-server` recommends a `jellyfin-ffmpeg` package, but does not strictly require one.
+Apt will usually install recommended packages, but it might be disabled on some systems, or otherwise not be installable.
 The recommended `jellyfin-ffmpeg` version can be found in [the packaging repository](https://github.com/jellyfin/jellyfin-packaging/blob/master/debian/control#L20).
-You must provide a ffmpeg executable manually, either in the form of `jellyfin-ffmpeg` (recommended), or any other generic ffmpeg build.
+If apt has been configured to not install recommended packages, or the `jellyfin-ffmpeg` package is not able to be installed, you must provide a ffmpeg executable manually, either in the form of `jellyfin-ffmpeg` (recommended), or any other generic ffmpeg build.

    :::